hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 **Status:** <span style="background-color:#000058">Code Change</span>

 **Description of Changes:**
-- Added `nodeSigNonce` mapping in `HoprNodeSafeRegistry`.
-This value is required to be signed and gets incremented after each successful `registerSafeWithNodeSig` call.
+- Created `NodeSafeRecord` struct that holds `nodeSigNonce` next to `safeAddress` mapping in `HoprNodeSafeRegistry`.
+The `nodeSigNonce` gets bumped when a node-safe pair is added.

 **Commit Hash:** [b01ef3f74d63f766a98041a3508a56a68bbfdae9](https://github.com/hoprnet/hoprnet/commit/b01ef3f74d63f766a98041a3508a56a68bbfdae9)